tenancy/docs/docs/tenancy/1.x/affects-configs.md

 **Purpose**

-The purpose of this package is to allow the use change the configuration for different integrations or packages based on the current tenant
+The purpose of this package is to allow the use change the configuration for different integrations or packages based on the current tenant.

 **Use Cases**